Science Fact: “ Tells ” are the unconscious tics that give away your deepest secrets – not just in a game of poker, but in everyday life.

 Body Language Helps Us Communicate

-Just as tells can reveal more than we wish, other kinds of nonverbal communication can be used to consciously send a message.
+Just as tells can reveal more than we wish, other kinds of nonverbal communication are available if we intend to send a message.

-In law enforcement, body language works both to reveal and to control: a suspect’s behavior may suggest innocence or guilt; at the same time, an investigator’s nonverbal cues may influence what the suspect does in a way that muddles the evidence that is being sought.
+In law enforcement, body language works both to reveal and to control.
+For example, a suspect’s behavior may suggest innocence or guilt.
+At the same time, an investigator’s nonverbal cues may influence what the suspect does in a way that muddles the evidence that is being sought.

-Businesspeople are often trained to adopt an open or closed posture to match their immediate communication goal: to enhance rapport; or to signal disapproval or intransigence in negotiations.
+Trainers often encourage businesspeople to adopt an open or closed posture to match their immediate communication goal.
+Body signals may enhance rapport, or they may signal disapproval or intransigence in negotiations.

-Note added 2/8/2017: Here’s some new recommended reading: Zoey Miller wrote a long post about female body language on her life-experience website TheBabbleOut.com.
-Her article is titled How to tell if a girl likes you (8+1 signs she likes you – 2017 list!).
-Her article is directed to a man looking for a female relationship.
-However, it’s also interesting in a broader context.
+Some new recommended reading: In 2017 Zoey Miller wrote a long post about female body language on her life-experience website TheBabbleOut.com.
+Her article had the title How to tell if a girl likes you (8+1 signs she likes you – 2017 list!).
+Her article was directed to a man looking for a female relationship but as of 2018 I can no longer find it on her website.
+However, she has two other articles that touch on body language: How to tell if someone is lying?
+[7 Sure Signs] and What is Emotional Intelligence and How to Improve It?

 We know that relationship formation is a complex process that depends on the present and past history of both parties.
 The subtle communication provided by body language plays a valuable role in testing the way forward for each participant.
-Miller’s article is fascinating for its broad catalog of gestures and actions used to simply communicate “I’m interested.”
+Miller’s articles touch on the gestures and actions that communicate “I’m interested.”

-Science Speculation: What more can we say, except that the smile is the biggest nonverbal tool of all!
+What more can we say, except that the smile is the biggest nonverbal tool of all.
+Perhaps a big part of the meaning of life is to smile and be smiled at!

 A warm smile is the universal language of kindness. – William Arthur